noyqdave/accounting-ledger-service/docs/practices-guide.md

 ## Use Case Specifications

-**Note on Project Context**: In this project, use case specifications were reverse engineered from existing code and observed behavior after implementation.
-They normalize terminology, document flows consistently, and capture exception handling patterns.
-The practices below reflect the discipline required to derive clear, accurate documentation from working code.
+**Note on Project Context**: The practices below reflect the discipline required to derive clear, accurate documentation from working code.

 ### 1. Preconditions vs Runtime Validation